 A patch that flags an operator when corrections made by an earlier patch have been changed or compromised.
-This can occur when an earlier service pack or application overwrites later files, resulting in patched files that are no longer current.
+This situation can occur when an earlier service pack or application overwrites later files, which results in patched files that are not current.
 The corrupt patch flags the situation and can be used to re-apply the later patch.